lichihho/LaDeco/README.md

 link: https://doi.org/10.1016/j.ecoinf.2023.102289

-#### New!!
-We offer a new version of LaDeco using the state-of-the-art OneＦormer engine.
+#### New!!2023/10/6 We offer a new version of LaDeco using the state-of-the-art OneＦormer engine.
 Easier to install and more accurate.
 Link: https://github.com/lichihho/LaDeco/tree/main/OneFormer

 ## Abstract